williamholland/vmdebootstrap/doc/live.rst

    added to the set of packages to install and the --sudo option is passed to vmdebootstrap to ensure that the user is added to the sudo group.
 The root user password should also be locked (--lock-root-password).

+   * Consider using a blank password and enforcing a password to be set upon login for those images which can support this.

 #.
 Installing task packages using debootstrap **omits** ``Recommended`` packages,
    resulting in a much smaller image which is not expected for a live image.